Joey Wendle Preview, Player Props: Marlins vs. Nationals

-After hitting .185 with a double, a triple, a walk and two RBI in his past 10 games, Joey Wendle and the Miami Marlins take on the Washington Nationals (who will start Joan Adon) at 7:05 PM ET on Thursday.
+The Miami Marlins, including Joey Wendle (.179 batting average in his past 10 games), battle starter Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rays.
+In his last game he had a one-hit showing (1-for-4) against the Nationals.

 Joey Wendle Game Info & Props vs. the Nationals